Biodegradable bag: Trade associations

 The trade associations for the compostable plastics industry are the Biodegradable Products Institute, "European Bioplastics", and SPIBioplastics Council.
 Money is certified as compostable for industrial composting conditions in the United States if they comply with ASTM D6400, and in Europe with the EN13432.

 Materials

 Most bags that are manufactured from plastic are made from corn-based materials, like polylactic acid blends.
 Biodegradable plastic bags are nowadays as strong and reliable as traditional (mostly polyethylene)-bags.
-Many bags are also made from paper, organic materials like Manila hemp, or polycaprolactone."The public looks at biodegradable as something magical," even though the term is broadly used, according to Ramani Narayan, a chemical engineer at Michigan State University in East Lansing, and science consultant to the Biodegradable Plastics Institute.
+Many bags are also made from paper, organic materials like Manila hemp, or polycaprolactone.

+"The public looks at biodegradable as something magical," even though the term is broadly used, according to Ramani Narayan, a chemical engineer at Michigan State University in East Lansing, and science consultant to the Biodegradable Plastics Institute.
 "This is the most used and abused and misused word in our dictionary right now.
-In the Great Pacific garbage patch, biodegradable plastics break up into small pieces that can more easily enter the food chain by being consumed."
+In the Great Pacific Garbage Patch, biodegradable plastics break up into small pieces that can more easily enter the food chain by being consumed."

+One very promising material on the processing of biodegradable bags and generally packaging with various applications (food, heavy stuff, etc.) is starch, which has many advantages such as its renewable character, the cost-effectiveness and the availability of producing tailor made bags.
+Plus, if bioactive compounds such as antioxidants will be incorporated with a mechanism, it will enable the production of active packages, with food applicability.